mrfeathers/acoustid/README.md

  has embedded MusicBrainz tags, please send the MusicBrainz recording ID.
 Otherwise you can send the textual metadata.

+ Use `FingerPrintCollection` instance as argument.
+This class is just a wrapper under array of [`FingerPrint`](/doc/Fingerprint.md) objects.
  ```php
  //create collection of fingerprints
  $fingerPrintCollection = new FingerPrintCollection([